DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/Project Report.md

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/Victim_age.png">

+We can observe that the mean age of the victim is about 32 years, the youth and middle-aged people are affected most compared to children and senior citizens.

 **Major weapons used in crimes**

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/Weapon_used.png">

+434k crimes are committed with strong-arm compared to 59k crimes of verbal threat

 **crimes as per time occurrence**

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/time.png">

+Afternoon and Nights are the most crime happening times in a day

 **Mapping of locations using latitutes and longitudes**